 Which types of personal information are protected under data privacy laws?

 Personally Identifiable Information (PII) is an acronym you’ll see a lot in privacy discussions.
 PII encompasses any data you have stored that, combined with other information, could be used to identify someone.
 Sound broad and vague?
 Indeed, this really depends on how PII is defined by each law.
-It can include:
+It generally includes:

 - A username in combination with a security question and answer that would permit access to an online account